 Each year, the Center for Mission holds an annual writing contest during the pre-Lenten season.
-It is for students, grades 1 – 12, where students answer a question related to how they witness to their Catholic faith.
+It is for students, grades 1 – 12, where students answer a question related to how they witness to their Catholic faith as a door into Lent.
 Students in schools and parish faith formation classes are welcome to submit entries.

 The contest is judged by returned missionaries and others and a winner is selected in each of four grade-level categories.
 Entries are due by Ash Wednesday and winners are announced around Easter.
 Each winner receives an award certificate and a cash prize.

-It has been a successful project for students as the number of entries submitted climbs every year, from 700 – over 1,000.
+It has been a successful project for students as the number of entries submitted climbs every year.
 Students have been very articulate and able to write from the heart.

-Winners of the annual Center for Mission writing contest for students in grades 1-12 have been selected.
-Students from separate grade categories have been chosen out of over 700 submissions and have received certificates and awards at their schools and parishes.
+Winners of the annual Center for Mission writing contest for students in grades K-12 have been selected.
+Students from separate grade categories have been chosen out of hundreds of submissions and have received certificates and awards at their schools and parishes.
 Their entries exhibited passion and excellence in communicating.
 They were asked to respond to:

 With the high number of entries, we decided to list those who were “runners-up” in each category.
 These are listed below each winner.

-Thank you to all who submitted their wonderful drawings and essays.
+Thank you to all who submitted their drawings and essays.